nicolaschotard/Clusters/docs/source/data.rst

 The data format used in all scripts is based on the `Astropy Table
 <http://docs.astropy.org/en/stable/table/>`_ format.
 In the `Build the
-table`_ section, we show how these Astropy Tables are create from the DM bulter.
-This work is automaticaly done for the ``meas`` and ``forced`` catalogs, and then saved together in one single ``hdf5``
+table`_ section, we show how these Astropy Tables are created from the DM butler.
+This work is automatically done for the ``meas`` and ``forced`` catalogs, and then saved together in one single ``hdf5``
 <http://www.h5py.org/>`_ file.
 The procedures to write and read these
-files, and work with the loaded tables, are describe in the `Work with the table`_ section.
+files, and work with the loaded tables, are described in the `Work with the table`_ section.